ApolloProgrammer/SudokuSolver/README.md

-Sudoku-Solver using BackTracking in Python, Java, C
+Sudoku-Solver using BackTracking in Python, Java, C++

 -Python solved only in a functionalWay

 -Java solved in a ObjectOrientedWay

--C is still missing
+-Java solved in a ObjectOrientedWay but also using pointers and structs